techstep/pavise/docs/extensions.md

 My current design involves using sqlite3, as it has built-in support in Python and has no external dependencies.
 The data model here is fairly simple at present, with a few fields and tables, so it should be adaptable with a bit of work to different database systems.
 While it can grow infinitely, very little is kept in memory on the machine, and the requests themselves do not involve much state that needs to be maintained, in memory or otherwise, beyond the length of the request.

-(**NB** if we were to store it in an in-memory cache, we could hold around 10 million URLs and their associated hashes in around 10GB of memory, possibly less depending on the data structures at hand.)
+(**NB** if we were to store it in an in-memory cache, we could hold around 5 million URLs and their associated caches in around 20GB of data.
+We can reduce this by removing timestamps, representing the hashes as 32-byte numbers, and so forth.)

 2. "Assume that the number of requests will exceed the capacity of a single system.
 Describe how might you solve this, and how might this change if you have to distribute this workload to an additional region, such as Europe."